iHiD/propono/README.md

-**v3 has been released with new AWS configuration options.
+**Propono v3.0.0 has been released with new AWS configuration options.
 Check out the [upgrading doc](https://github.com/iHiD/propono/blob/main/docs/upgrading.md) for more information.
 Thanks to @dougal for this work!**

 # Propono